Abstract watercolor painting featuring colorful blossoms in shades of pink, purple, blue, green, and yellow with dark branch-like lines intertwining.

 Therapy is not just about reducing symptoms.

-It’s also about helping people notice the narratives they’ve inherited, absorbed, or unconsciously built over time — and asking whether those stories are actually true, helpful, or complete.
+It’s also about helping people notice the narratives they’ve inherited, absorbed, or unconsciously built over time — and taking the time to ask whether those stories are actually true, helpful, or complete.

 This can be particularly powerful for athletes because sports are full of storytelling.

-Somewhere along the way, many athletes begin absorbing messages like:
+Somewhere along the way, many athletes begin absorbing stories like:

 “My worth depends on my performance.”